irctoday/goguma/doc/notifications.md

 Goguma will open notifications for new messages even if the app is in the background.
 Depending on the server, Goguma will pick a different strategy.

+## Servers supporting webpush

+If a server supports the [`soju.im/webpush`][webpush] extension, Goguma will use it to subscribe to important messages (typically direct messages and highlights).
+Notifications should be instantaneous.

+When running on a device with Google Services available, Goguma may use the Google infrastructure to deliver notifications.
+Notification payloads are end-to-end encrypted.

 ## Servers supporting chathistory

 If all configured servers support the IRCv3 [chathistory] extension, Goguma